Llaqtapata

+Discovery and mapping

 It appears to be the site originally reported by Hiram Bingham as having this name.
 Although the site was little explored by Bingham, it was more extensively explored and mapped by the Thomson and Ziegler expedition of 2003.

 Bingham first discovered Llaqtapata in 1912.
 "We found evidence that some Inca chieftain had built his home here and had included in the plan ten or a dozen buildings."